yakachang/blockchain-based-certificate-system/README.md

 You will see it in the browser.

 ### Step 3: Register (Front-end)
-In order to prevent fake certificate, we hope that all certificates are upload to the blockchain by institution who awarded the certificate.\
-Hence, institutions must have a account in the Ethereum and sign in such account.\
-To register in this system, all they need is to input the institution name.
+In order to prevent fake certificate, we hope that all certificates are upload to the blockchain by institution who awarded the certificate.
+Hence, institutions must have a account in the Ethereum and sign in such account.
+To register in this system, all they need is to input the institution *name*.
 The system will save the institution name and the account that is connecting when the institutions register.

 ### Step 4: Create certificate (Front-end)
 The institutions need to input the personal information of students (student's address, student ID, first name, last name), institution name (who award this certificate), and the date the certificate was awarded.
 When the institutions click the *Add certificate* button, the institution's account will make a transaction with the smart contract, *Certificate.sol*.